During the shoulder seasons of spring and autumn, you might notice an unsightly brown tinge to parts of your lawn.

 Cool Season Grasses Usually Go Dormant in Summer

-Cool-season grasses are actively growing during spring and fall, and provided things aren’t extremely cold or under perma-snow, they will grow slowly in winter too.
+Cool-season grasses are actively growing during spring and fall, and provided conditions aren’t freezing or under perma-snow, they will grow slowly in winter too.

 Cool-season grasses get stressed by higher temperatures and droughts.
 They can survive 2-3 weeks without rain in hot temperatures before they will start to go dormant.
 After this, how long they can survive in a dormant state depends on the type of grass and how healthy and deep its root system is.